 With the safety of residents and visitors top of mind, the best thing each of us can do as individuals is to practice social distancing, stay informed, and make educated decisions.
 Like much of the world, Montana is being affected by the novel coronavirus (COVID-19) pandemic.

-According to the U.S. Centers for Disease Control and Prevention this situation poses a public health risk and everyone should refrain from nonessential travel and take precautions to limit the spread of the virus.
-Consider postponing any nonessential travel, and get the latest travel alerts form the CDC here.
+According to the U.S. Centers for Disease Control and Prevention this situation poses a public health risk to those at higher risk due to age or existing conditions and they should refrain from nonessential travel.
+Consider postponing any nonessential travel, and get the latest travel alerts from the CDC here.

-Our wide open spaces, big Montana sky and fresh air will be ready when you are.
-Know that Central Montana will be here when travel is safe again.
+Our wide-open spaces, big Montana sky and fresh air will be ready when you are.
+Know that Central Montana will be here when you feel comfortable traveling.

 It's a season of new life in Central Montana, and maybe this video can give you a moment of relaxation.

-Stay healthy, stay safe, and we’ll see you on the other side of this!
+Stay healthy, stay safe, and we’ll see you soon!

 ** Due to many event cancellations and postponements, please verify event status with individual organizers.